Team

 Jenny works at the intersection of anthropology, political education, and resistant knowledge.
 Her research focuses on queer-feminist and postcolonial perspectives, epistemic practices, and the migration histories of Afro-Brazilian women in Zurich.
 In addition to her dissertation, she is involved in projects that combine memory culture, community building, and political education.
 Her practice combines research and activism, always with the aim of making emancipatory knowledge visible and strengthening its possibilities for the present and the future.

 vin loves interdisciplinary work and operates between scientific research, education, and systemic change.
-With several years of research experience in chemistry, vin is well versed in data analysis, visualization, and science communication and loves to make complex topics such as quantum technologies, nanobots, and decolonizing/re-indigenizing science accessible—whether in text, image, video, or workshop form.
-Most recently, vin led the Quantum Career Project at Junge Tüftler*innen and, since completing his doctorate (MPI for Intelligent Systems, University of Stuttgart), has explored the topic of knowledge justice in various fellowships (Humanity in Action, Mercator Kolleg).
+With several years of research experience in chemistry, vin is well-versed in data analysis, visualization, and science communication and loves to make complex topics such as quantum technologies, nanobots, and decolonizing/re-indigenizing science accessible—whether in text, image, video, or workshop form.
+Most recently, vin led the Quantum Career Project at Junge Tüftler*innen and, since completing a doctorate in chemistry (MPI for Intelligent Systems, University of Stuttgart), has explored the topic of knowledge justice in various fellowships (Humanity in Action, Mercator Kolleg).

 Foundation